jawnhaas/metrics_vagrant/README.md

 - Vagrant ~1.1

 ## Setup ##
-First clone the metrics_example repository, and make that your working directory.
+- Clone the metrics_example repository and make that your working directory.
+- Install the vagrant-omnibus plugin to ensure the desired version of Chef is installed via the platform-specific Omnibus packages.
+- Run vagrant up

 	git clone https://github.com/jawnhaas/metrics_vagrant.git
     cd metrics_vagrant